Powerkiss/workbench-example-competition-kernel/README.md

 6. On the top right of the AI Workbench window, select **Open Jupyterlab**.
 A frontend user interface should automatically open in a new browser tab.

 7. Open ``kaggle/working/01-data.ipynb`` and get started.
 It's that easy!

+    * You may see a ``PermissionError: [Errno 13] Permission denied: '/tmp/kaggle.log'`` message as you are using the Kaggle API.
+This is expected and does not affect any results.

 ## Tutorial (CLI)